tc39/proposal-temporal/docs/instant.md

 The `years`, `months`, `weeks`, and `days` fields of `duration` must be zero.
 `Temporal.Instant` is independent of time zones and calendars, and so years, months, weeks, and days may be different lengths depending on which calendar or time zone they are reckoned in.
 This makes a subtraction with those units ambiguous.
-If you need to do this, convert the `Temporal.Instant` to a `Temporal.DateTime` by specifying the desired calendar and time zone, subtract the duration, and then convert it back.
+If you need to do this, convert the `Temporal.Instant` to a `Temporal.PlainDateTime` by specifying the desired calendar and time zone, subtract the duration, and then convert it back.

 If the result is earlier or later than the range that `Temporal.Instant` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), a `RangeError` will be thrown.